-Founded in 1641, St. Ignatius is one of the oldest Catholic Parishes in continuous
+Founded in 1641, St. Ignatius is the oldest Catholic Parishes in continuous

 service in the United States.
 Fr.
 Andrew White and other Jesuits sailed on the Ark